Anya's Tutorial

 Anya’s Tutorial is a 2022 Indian Telugu-language psychological thriller directed by Pallavi Gangireddy in her directorial debut.
-It stars Regina Cassandra, Nivedhithaa Sathish, and Prassadh in lead roles.
-The series was produced by Shobhu Yarlagadda under the banner of Arka Media, with cinematography by Vijay K. Chakravathy and music by Arrol Corelli.
+It stars Regina Cassandra and Nivedhithaa Sathish in the lead roles.
+The series was produced by Shobhu Yarlagadda under the banner of Arka Media Works, with cinematography by Vijay K. Chakravathy and music by Arrol Corelli.
+The series was partially reshot and mostly dubbed in Tamil.
 It premiered on Aha on 1 July 2022.